What is diabetes?

 If you have diabetes, your blood glucose, or blood sugar, levels are too high.
 Glucose comes from foods you eat.
 The cells of your body need glucose for energy.
 A hormone called insulin helps the glucose get into your cells.

-Prediabetes means that your blood sugar levels are higher than normal but not high enough to be called diabetes.
+Prediabetes means that your blood glucose levels are higher than normal but not high enough to be called diabetes.
 If you have prediabetes, you are more likely to develop type 2 diabetes.

-How do the foods I eat affect my blood sugar levels?
+How do the foods I eat affect my blood glucose levels?

-The sugar in your blood comes from certain foods called carbohydrates, or "carbs."
+The glucose in your blood comes from certain foods called carbohydrates, or "carbs."
 Foods that are high in carbs include candy and sweets, sodas, breads, tortillas, and white rice.
-The more carbs you eat, the higher your blood sugar level will be.
+The more carbs you eat, the higher your blood glucose level will be.

-Whether you have type 1 or type 2 diabetes, making the right food choices is an important way to keep your blood sugar at a healthy level.
-When you control your blood sugar, you lower your chance of having serious health problems from diabetes, such as vision loss and heart problems.
+Whether you have type 1 or type 2 diabetes, making the right food choices is an important way to keep your blood glucose at a level that is healthy for you.
+When you control your blood glucose, you lower your chance of having serious health problems from diabetes, such as vision loss and heart problems.

-And if you have prediabetes or are at risk for diabetes, eating foods that keep your blood sugar levels healthy may help prevent type 2 diabetes later on.
+And if you have prediabetes or are at risk for diabetes, eating foods that keep your blood glucose levels healthy may help prevent type 2 diabetes later on.

 What's the best diet for diabetes?